The Greeks: Delta, Gamma, Theta, Vega, and Rho

 Delta (aka Hedge Ratio)

 The delta ratio is the percentage change in the option premium for each dollar change in the underlying.
-For instance, if you have a call option for Microsoft stock with a strike price of $30, and the stock price moves from $30 to $31, it will cause the option premium to increase by a certain amount—let’s say it increases by $.50.
+For instance, if you have a call option for Microsoft stock with a strike price of $30, and the stock price moves from $30 to $31, it will cause the option premium to increase by a certain amount—let's say it increases by $.50.
 Then the option will have a positive delta of 50%, because the option premium increased $.50 for an increase of $1 in the stock price.
+Rather than specifying a percentage, delta is often denoted by a whole number, so if an option has a 50% delta, then it will often be denoted as "50 delta".
 Note that a put option with the same strike price will decline in price by almost the same amount, and will therefore have a negative delta.

 The above example will not work out perfectly in the real world.
 You may even ask, why adopt a delta neutral portfolio when your objective is to make a profit?
 Answer: the above strategy would protect your downside while still allowing you to profit from most of the upside.
 A delta neutral portfolio is only delta neutral within a narrow price range of the underlying.
 Delta itself changes as the price of the underlying changes.
 For instance, in the above example, if earnings turn out to be better than expected, and Microsoft climbs to $36 per share, then the value of the puts will drop to 0.
 If you paid $2 per share for the puts, then your total cost for the puts was $400, which is what you will lose if the puts expire worthless.
 However, you will earn $600 from the sale of your Microsoft stock, for a net profit of $200 minus commissions.
 But, suppose Microsoft reported abysmal earnings and the price dropped to $25 per share instead.
 Then you would profit from the puts, but lose on the stock.
 So would the profit from the puts completely neutralize the loss on the stock.
 Actually, you would do better.
 Each put would be worth at least $5 per share, and since you have 200 shares, your profit from the puts would be $1,000 and your loss on the stock would be only $500 for a net of $500.
 This results because delta itself changed.